Early preview: syntax, standard library APIs, and tooling may change.

 FFI Preview

-foreign func is the native trust boundary for calling C-compatible symbols.
+foreign: blocks are the native trust boundary for calling C-compatible symbols.

-Foreign Func
+Foreign Blocks

-foreign func c_add(a: Int, b: Int) -> Int = "add_ints"
+pure func c_abs(n: Int) -> Int = "labs"

 C ABI